pearcej/cppds/_sources/Recursion/ExploringaMaze.rst

 previous paragraph.
 In this algorithm, there are four base cases to
 consider:

 #.
-The turtle has run into a wall.
+We have run into a wall.
 Since the square is occupied by a
    wall no further exploration can take place.

 #.
-The turtle has found a square that has already been explored.
+We have found a square that has already been explored.
 We do
    not want to continue exploring from this position or we will get into a loop.